14 Pontoon Accessories You Need On Board for Every Excursion

 Again, a pontoon enclosure would come in handy for this, especially ones with roll-down windows.
 If you can't afford it, no worries!
 What you could invest in instead is a mosquito curtain.
 Check out Mosquito Curtains.

-They specialize in exactly this sort of thing, and they have a variety of netting options.
-With three different mesh type screens, including marine-grades for mosquitoes and no-see-ums (a flea-sized mosquito) native to more humid climates, they can shape and customize for everything from pontoons to sailboats to cruisers.
+They specialize in exactly this sort of thing and have a variety of netting options.
+They have three different mesh-type screens, including marine grade for mosquitoes and no-see-ums (a flea-sized mosquito) native to more humid climates.
+They can be shaped and customized for everything from pontoons to sailboats to cruisers.

 10. Water Purifiers and Tablets